 On the first day, you will need very little, never more than three gallons.
 And for the second day, you will have the opportunity to fill up as needed.

 Most of the time we pre-screen the class to keep skill levels as compatible as possible but our class is designed to cater to a wide variety of skill levels all at the same time.
-Our drills cover a wide range of ability and can simply be made easier or more difficult with minimal explanation from one of our instructors who are trained to help you out if you look bored or confused.
+Our drills cover a wide range of abilities and can simply be made easier or more difficult with minimal explanation from one of our instructors who are trained to help you out if you look bored or confused.

 These are the same drills Jimmy still practices today to keep on top of his riding game and we have not heard of one student tell us they did not learn from the class.
 In fact, we have had many skeptics say they didn’t expect to learn anything new and after the first day, they are blown away by how much they never even considered when riding.
 There is a reason our drills are copied so much and other schools send their instructors to us (in secret).